DasHomi/preventer/README.md

   - _Prevents you from accidentally placing books in chiseled bookshelves or removing them_
 - Prevent item frame interacting
   - _Prevents from interacting with item frames_
+- Prevent rocket spamming
+  - _Prevents you from using firework rockets while flying with elytra when one is still active_
+- Prevent Curse of Binding equipping
+  - _Prevents equipping items with the curse of binding enchant_
 </details>

 <details>